Human Environment Interaction: The Role of VR and AR Technologies

 Why Human Environment Interaction Matters for ESG and Training

-When employees understand human environment interaction, ESG stops being a slide at the end of a presentation and becomes a design constraint in their work.
+When employees understand real interaction, ESG stops being a slide at the end of a presentation and becomes a design constraint in their work.

 A few direct links: